zhill/enterprise-docs/content/docs/using/ui_usage/registries/_index.md

       AWS secret key

 2. Local Credentials
-    Uses the AWS credentials found in the local execution environment for Anchore Engine (Ex. env vars, ~/.aws/credentials, or instance profile).
+    Uses the AWS credentials found in the local execution environment for Anchore Enterprise (Ex. env vars, ~/.aws/credentials, or instance profile).

     - **Username**
       Set this to **awsauto**